-Back in 2002, the influential NSABP-06 trial found that after 20 years of follow-up, total mastectomy did not offer an advantage over lumpectomy in terms of how long women lived (overall survival), how long they remained free of recurrence (disease-free survival), and whether they developed metastatic disease (cancer spreading beyond the breast).
+Back in 2002, the influential NSABP-06 Trial found that after 20 years of follow-up, total mastectomy did not offer an advantage over lumpectomy in terms of how long women lived (overall survival), how long they remained free of recurrence (disease-free survival), and whether they developed metastatic disease (cancer spreading beyond the breast).
 1

-Other studies have confirmed those results.
-For example:
+Other studies have confirmed those results:

-A 2013 study of more than 112,000 women with stage I or stage II breast cancer found that overall survival and disease-free survival were higher for women who had lumpectomy surgery plus radiation than for those who had mastectomy.
+A 2013 study of more than 112,000 women with stage I or stage II breast cancer found that overall survival and disease-free survival were higher for women who had lumpectomy plus radiation than for those who had mastectomy.
 2

 you prefer to keep as much of your natural breast tissue as possible